Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Harbeson, Delaware, falls on the higher end of the cost spectrum compared to other cities in the state, particularly due to its location and demand for specialized services.
 While it is more expensive than independent and assisted living, it provides essential, tailored care for individuals with cognitive impairments, making it a vital service for families in need.

-Brandywine Senior Living At Fenwick Island is a new memory care center with capacity of 125 Alzheimer’s and dementia sufferers.
-Brandywine Senior Living At Fenwick Island provides amenities such as programs for family members, routine check-ups for proper weight maintenance and special colors to aid with memory.
-It is situated at 21111 Arrington Drive, and is able to provide assisted living and memory care to Selbyville, DE older adults with dementia.
+(888) 595-9864 SponsoredHarrison Senior Living Of Georgetown is a new dementia care center that has capacity of 139 Alzheimer’s and dementia sufferers.
+Harrison Senior Living Of Georgetown includes amenities such as faith-based services, routine check-ups for proper weight maintenance and special colors to aid with memory.
+It is situated at 110 W. North Street, and is able to provide memory care to Georgetown, DE seniors.
+Harrison Senior Living Of Georgetown has a license in Delaware to provide care, with license number 85029.

 For instance, Medicare Part A may cover short-term hospital stays, hospice care, or skilled nursing care following a hospital admission.
 If a Harbeson resident with dementia requires a hospital stay or rehabilitation, Medicare may cover these costs.
 Similarly, Medicare Part B can assist with doctor visits, outpatient care, and certain therapies, while Medicare Part D may cover prescription medications used to manage symptoms of dementia.